StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

         sudo service cassandra restart
         ```

+3. Check Cassandra logs.

-3. **Check Cassandra Logs**: Review the Cassandra logs to ensure there are no errors related to SSL/TLS.
+    Review the Cassandra logs to ensure there are no errors related to SSL/TLS.

     !!!
 Example ""